Amadeus VIII of Savoy: Pope

 Felix V is credited with formalising the academic lectures held in Basel by establishing the "Alma universitas studii curiae Romanae" on 12 November 1440; it was inaugurated at a ceremony held on 5 November 1440.
 It would eventually lead to the foundation of the University of Basel in 1460, by Pope Pius II (Piccolomini) in the bull "Inter Ceteras" of 12 November 1459.

 He departed Basel for Lausanne, on the grounds of ill health, on 19 November 1442, thereby diminishing the importance of the Council of Basel.

-Bishop François de Mez of Geneva died on 7 March 1444, and on 9 March the chamberlain of Anti-Pope Felix V, Jean de Grolée, took possession of the diocese in the name of the antipope as administrator.
+Bishop François de Mez of Geneva died on 7 March 1444, and on 9 March the chamberlain of Anti-pope Felix V, Jean de Grolée, took possession of the diocese in the name of the antipope as administrator.
 On the same day, the antipope's son, Duke Louis of Savoy, ordered the episcopal chateau of Thie to be put under the control of the cathedral Chapter of Geneva.
 The death of the cardinal had been foreseen and was provided for.
-In 1446, Felix V named Bishop Bartholomew of Corneto as his Vicar in spiritualities and temporalities for the diocese of Geneva; in 1449, he was succeeded by Bishop Andrea of Hebron.
+In 1446, Felix V named Bishop Bartholomew of Corneto as his Vicar in spiritualities and temporalities for the Diocese of Geneva; in 1449, he was succeeded by Bishop Andrea of Hebron.
 Cardinal Amadeus, as he had become in 1449, held the office of administrator until his death.

-On 20 July 1447, the Emperor Frederick III ordered the Burgomeister of Basel to cancel the safe conducts which had previously been granted to the persons attending the Council of Basel, and to no longer allow the members of the council to remain in Basel.
+On 20 July 1447, the Frederick III, then King of the Romans ordered the Burgomeister of Basel to cancel the safe conducts which had previously been granted to the persons attending the Council of Basel, and to no longer allow the members of the council to remain in Basel.
 This was reinforced by an order in council of 24 May 1448, requiring the citizens of Basel, who had previously been reluctant, to expel them.
 The Council therefore moved its sessions to the city of Lausanne, where they held their first meeting on 25 July 1448, presided over by Anti-Pope Felix V.

 His reputation is marred by the account of him as a pontiff concerned with money, to avoid disadvantaging his heirs, found in the Commentaries of Pius II.